SciTools/cartopy/docs/source/matplotlib/feature_interface.rst

 ----------

 To simplify some very common cases, some pre-defined Features exist as :mod:`cartopy.feature` constants.
-The pre-defined Features are all large-scale (1:110m) `Natural Earth <http://www.naturalearthdata.com>`_ datasets, and can be added with methods such as :func:`GeoAxes <cartopy.mpl.geoaxes.GeoAxes.add_feature>`:
+The pre-defined Features are all small-scale (1:110m) `Natural Earth <http://www.naturalearthdata.com>`_ datasets, and can be added with methods such as :func:`GeoAxes.add_feature <cartopy.mpl.geoaxes.GeoAxes.add_feature>`:

 =======================================  ==================================================
 Name                                     Description